More Than The “Baby Blues”: Postpartum Depression (PPD)

 If you are busy with being a new parent, reaching out to an in-person therapist may be challenging.
 In these cases, you can try counseling through an online platform like BetterHelp.
 With an online platform, you can receive support from home at a time that works for you.
 In addition, you can send messages to your therapist throughout the week, receiving a response as soon as they’re available.

-Studies back up the effectiveness of online therapy compared to in-person options.
+Studies back up the effectiveness of online therapy for numerous mental disorders, including depression and bipolar disorder.
 One study found that online therapy could reduce symptoms of depression and anxiety in individuals living with PPD.

 Takeaway